MDSC By-Laws as of September 15, 2022

 2.1.
 MDSC is a non-stock, nonprofit corporation, and shall be operated exclusively for charitable, literary, and educational or other purposes contemplated by, and within the meaning of, Sections 501(c)(3) and 170(c)(2) of the U.S. Internal Revenue Code or corresponding provisions of any subsequent tax laws (the “Code”).
 The corporation shall not engage in any activity(ies) such as engaging in partisan political activity(ies) that are inconsistent with its qualification as a tax-exempt corporation under the Code.
 Without limiting the generality of the foregoing, the objectives for which the corporation is organized include the following:

 2.1.1.
-To plan, advocate, develop, and coordinate various programs or activities such as workshops and gatherings for the purpose of presenting and/or exchanging information benefitting deaf, hard of hearing and deaf/blind senior citizens;
+To plan, advocate, develop, and coordinate various programs or activities such as workshops and gatherings for the purpose of presenting and/or exchanging information benefitting Deaf, DeafBlind, and Hard of Hearing senior citizens in American Sign Language (ASL) and written English;

 2.1.2.
-To collaborate with the local, county, and state governments to utilize their services to enhance the quality of life for deaf, hard of hearing and deaf-blind senior citizens;
+To collaborate with the local, county, and state governments to utilize their services to enhance the quality of life for Deaf, DeafBlind, and Hard of Hearing senior citizens;

 2.1.3.
-To work with various deaf, hard of hearing, deaf-blind and hearing organizations on matters affecting or pertaining to the health, education and social welfare of deaf and hard of hearing citizens of Maryland;
+To work with various Deaf, DeafBlind, Hard of Hearing and hearing organizations on matters affecting or pertaining to the health, education and social welfare of Deaf, DeafBlind, and Hard of Hearing citizens of Maryland;

 2.1.4.
-To provide educational and cultural enhancement of deaf senior citizens, to share information concerning deafness and deaf culture to the general public and to promote interaction between hearing and deaf or hard of hearing senior citizens; and
+To provide educational and cultural enhancement of deaf senior citizens, to share information concerning deafness and deaf culture to the general public and to promote interaction between hearing and Deaf, DeafBlind, and Hard of Hearing senior citizens; and

 2.1.5.
-To work towards the goal of acquiring a venue for exclusive use of MDSC which will allow increased socialization opportunities, provide educational and cultural enhancement of deaf senior citizens, promote the organization’s monthly social events, and sponsor other events that will serve to mitigate the isolation experienced by many deaf and hard of hearing senior citizens.
+To work towards the goal of acquiring a venue for exclusive use of MDSC which will allow increased socialization opportunities, provide educational and cultural enhancement of deaf senior citizens, promote the organization’s monthly social events, and sponsor other events that will serve to mitigate the isolation experienced by many Deaf, DeafBlind, and Hard of Hearing senior citizens.

 Article 3 – Membership

-3.1.2 Membership shall be gained by submitting a membership application with the applicable yearly dues.
+3.1.2.
+Membership shall be accepted upon submission of a completed membership application with applicable yearly dues.

-3.2.2 To be a candidate for honorary membership, not less than five (5) MDSC members submit a written nomination along with a written justification to the Board.
-The Board reviews the nomination and upon its ¾ majority approval, submits the nomination to the general membership.
-A vote of ¾ of the MDSC members present and voting is required to confer the honorary membership to the nominee.
-In the event that the nominee has been a member for less than ten years, it will require a unanimous vote of the board and three-fourths (¾) of MDSC members present and voting for approval.
+3.2.2.
+To be a candidate for honorary membership, at least five (5) regular members submit a written nomination along with a written justification to the Board.
+Upon the affirmative vote by the three-fourths (¾) of the Board, the nomination shall be submitted to the general membership.
+A vote of three-fourths (¾) of the regular members present and voting is required to confer the honorary membership to the nominee.
+In the event that the nominee has been a member for less than ten years, it will require an unanimous vote of the board and three-fourths (¾) of regular members present and voting for approval.

-3.2.3 Honorary membership is life-time recognition.
-The honorary member does not pay annual dues, holds full speaking rights in general meetings, but does not have voting rights and does not hold any office in MDSC.
+3.2.3.
+Honorary membership is life-time recognition.
+The honorary member does not pay annual dues, holds full speaking rights in general meetings, but does not have voting rights and does not hold any office.

 Article 4 – Officers

 4.1.
-The elected officers of MDSC shall be a President, a Vice-President, a Secretary, and a Treasurer.
+The elected officers shall be a President, a Vice-President, a Secretary, and a Treasurer.

 4.2.
-The qualifications for any officer are that (a) he/she is deaf or hard of hearing, (b) he/she be a MDSC member, and (c) he/she be a Maryland resident.
+The qualifications for any officer are that (a) he/she is Deaf, DeafBlind, or Hard of Hearing, (b) he/she is a regular member, and (c) he/she is a Maryland resident.

 4.4.
 The candidates with a plurality of votes shall be declared elected and assume their office immediately after taking the oath of their respective offices.